-- Push and hold the CANCEL-SECURE key 1 for about four seconds.
+- Push and hold the CANCEL/SECURE key for about four seconds.
 The control panel keys will stop working and "OFF" will appear on the display.
-Only the CANCEL-SECURE and the oven light keys remain functional. - To reactivate the control panel, press and hold the CANCEL-SECURE key for four seconds.
-On model ER48D, press either CANCEL-SECURE key to disable the control panel.
+Only the CANCEL/SECURE and the oven light keys remain functional. - To reactivate the control panel, press and hold the CANCEL/ SECURE key for four seconds.